SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 There is also a controller available, which reconciles installation.
 Currently it's broken.
 ## Extend

-It's easy to extend shalm with you own DSL: https://github.com/wonderix/cfpkg
+It's easy to extend kdo with you own DSL: https://github.com/wonderix/cfpkg